 You can also specify a step property value in the text box in the Value column of the Step Properties area.
-In this case, if the data type of the step property is list, you can select a value from the pull-down menu.
-If the data type is date, you can select a value from the calendar.
+At this time, you can select a value from the pull-down menu if the presentation format of the step property is Selection, or from the calendar if the data type is date.

-• 3.6.7 Example of defining step properties
+3.6.7 Example of defining step properties